Optimizing Parameters for Robustness

 2.5] may look like the following figure.

 There are two methods to determine the number of sample values to use during optimization:

 Only the combination of minimum and maximum values (circled)

 Combination of the entire set of values (all solid dots in the previous figure)

 Using only the minimum and maximum values during optimization increases the computation speed when compared to using the entire set of values.

 For the previous example, there are 4 combinations using the minimum and maximum values and 16 combinations if you use all sample values.

-In the Design Optimization tool, you specify the sampling method using the options as shown in the following figure.
+In the Response Optimizer, you specify the sampling method using the options as shown in the following figure.

 This example shows how to optimize parameters for model robustness.